A Cross Validation Framework for Signal Denoising with Applications to Trend Filtering, Dyadic CART and Beyond: Simulations

 \subsection{Dyadic CART}

-We conduct a simulation study to observe the performance of the proposed CV Dyadic CART estimator in three different scenarios each corresponding to a different true signal $\theta^*$.
-In every case, the errors are generated from $N(0, 1)$, the dimension $d = 2$ and we take $n = 128, 256, 512$.
-We estimate the MSE by $100$ Monte Carlo replications and they are reported in Table~\ref{tab:dc}.
-Overall, we see that our CV Dyadic CART estimator performs pretty well. \begin{enumerate} \item Scenario 1 [Rectangular Signal]: The true signal $\theta^*$ is such that for every $(i_1, i_2) \in L_{2, n}$, we have
+We conduct a simulation study to observe the performance of the proposed CVDCART estimator in three different scenarios each corresponding to a different true signal $\theta^*$ with dimension $d = 2$.
+In every scenario, we vary the sample sizes $n = 128, 256, 512$, generate the errors from $N(0, 1)$, and estimate the MSE by $100$ Monte Carlo replications.
+Moreover, these results are compared with the traditional CV version of Dyadic CART, where we consider the same exact folds and the same completion estimator as in CVDCART, and choose $\hat{\lambda}$ according to~\eqref{eq:cvtypical}.
+The results are presented in Table~\ref{tab:dc}, where the Monte Carlo standard errors in the estimation of the MSEs are reported in the parentheses next to the corresponding estimates, and we observe that the performance of CVDCART is almost similar to the traditional version with a minute difference of order $10^{-3}$.
+The plots corresponding to Scenarios $1$, $2$ and $3$ are provided in Figures~\ref{fig:dc_box}, \ref{fig:dc_circle} and \ref{fig:dc_sinu} respectively. \begin{enumerate} \item Scenario 1 [Rectangular Signal]: The true signal $\theta^*$ is such that for every $(i_1, i_2) \in L_{2, n}$,